This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Coconut Flour Cookies

-This section shows how to make gluten free coconut flour cookies, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make gluten free coconut flour cookies, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep wet ingredients.
 Beat butter and Besti together in a bowl until light and fluffy.
 Add in vanilla extract.